 Texas A&M Forest Service (TAMFS): Seven TAMFS and five All Hazards Incident Management Team (AHIMT) personnel continue to support TDEM with logistics.
 On May 24, a Point of Distribution (POD) was opened at Lake Belton High School, in Bell County.
-The POD has been staffed by four TAMFS, 30 Texas Military Department (TMD), one TDEM, three Community Emergency Response Team (CERT), 21 Belton Independent school District (BISD), 15 Boy Scouts, three American Red Cross (ARC), four Texas Baptist Men's Group (TBM), and six Bell County work release personnel.
+The POD has been staffed by four TAMFS, 30 Texas Military Department (TMD), one TDEM, three Community Emergency Response Team (CERT), 21 Belton Independent school District (BISD), 15 Boy Scouts, three American Red Cross (ARC), four Texas Baptist Men's Group (TBM), and six Bell

+County work release personnel.
 TAMFS personnel continue to distribute supplies at Lake Belton High School and provide saw crew in Bell and Cooke Counties.
+On May 28, TAMFS crews cleared 55 miles of road in Van Zandt County.

-Texas A&M Veterinary Emergency Team (VET): On May 15, one Type 4 VET was deployed to the Emergency Animal Shelter at the Coldspring Community Center, in San Jacinto County, is housing 13 dogs and three cats.
-Ten dogs were discharged on May 19, and another 10 animals were treated on May 20.
+Texas A&M Veterinary Emergency Team (VET): On May 15, one Type 4 VET was deployed to the Emergency Animal Shelter at the Coldspring Community Center, in San Jacinto County.